the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Correct some signatures in the Tribe__Data class so they conform to the classes it implements, avoiding deprecation notices.
+[TEC-4992]

 = [5.1.15.1] 2023-11-20 =

 * Security - Ensure all password protected posts have their settings respected.
 [TCMN-167]